Looking for an easier way to add professional color effects and creative adjustments to your photos?

 How to Import Presets in Color Efex

-Purchasing presets for Lightroom is quite common and there is an abundance of providers (both photographers and companies) out there.
+Purchasing presets for Lightroom is quite common, and there are many providers (both photographers and companies) out there.
 This isn’t quite the case for Color Efex.
 A quick Google search shows that there’s not much on the market.

 That being said, importing presets is still an option.
 It’s just as easy as creating them: